elastic/helm-charts/metricbeat/README.md

 ## Testing

-This chart uses [pytest](https://docs.pytest.org/en/latest/) to test the templating logic.
-The dependencies for testing can be installed from the [`requirements.txt`](https://github.com/elastic/helm-charts/tree/master/requirements.txt) in the parent directory.
+This chart uses [pytest][] to test the templating logic.
+The dependencies for testing can be installed from the [requirements.txt][] in the parent directory:

 ```
 pip install -r ../requirements.txt
 make pytest
 ```

-You can also use `helm template` to look at the YAML being generated
+You can also use `helm template` to look at the YAML being generated:

 ```
 make template
 ```

-It is possible to run all of the tests and linting inside of a docker container
+It is possible to run all of the tests and linting inside of a Docker container:

 ```
 make test